For Parents and Caregivers

 What we know … Children very rarely make false accusations about being sexually abused.
 Most victims are very reluctant to disclose abuse.
 They feel shame and blame themselves for the abuse, often because the offender is someone they care about.
-About 90 percent of the time, a child knows their abuser and some 39 percent are abused by a family member.
-It is estimated that only 4-8 percent of child sexual abuse reports are fabricated.
+About 90% of the time, a child knows their abuser and some 39% are abused by a family member.
+It is estimated that only 4-8% of child sexual abuse reports are fabricated.

-What people think … A medical evaluation will prove is a child has been sexually abused.
+What people think … A medical evaluation will prove if a child has been sexually abused.